Child’s Voice Toolkit. Listening to the Child’s Voice – an ‘Easy-Easier’ approach.

 - An action plan

-- Individual recording booklets and graphs for each year group.
+- Individual recording booklets and graphs for each year group

-(Also included on CD as part of the package – excluding the posting box).
 (Further boxes can be ordered separately at £20.00 per box).

 Here is what the professionals say following attending training on the resource…